Act of the Re-Establishment of the State of Lithuania: Aftermath

-On August 26, 1991, Lithuanian border guards were posted at border crossings between Lithuania and Russia, and the Republic of Lithuania began issuing visas.
+On 26 August 1991 Lithuanian border guards were posted at border crossings between Lithuania and Russia, and the Republic of Lithuania began issuing visas.
 The first visas were issued to members of the Lithuanian Opera Company, a Chicago-based group of Americans of Lithuanian descent who had arrived to perform for three weeks in the country.
 At first, citizens of the Soviet Union and anyone with a visa for the Soviet Union automatically qualified for a visa upon arrival to Lithuania; later, the country instituted its own visa rules.

-After the failed August Coup, Lithuanian independence recognition was reconfirmed by the United States on September 2.
+After the failed August Coup, Lithuanian independence recognition was reconfirmed by the United States on 2 September.
 President George H. W. Bush announced that if the Soviet Union were to use armed force against Lithuania, the U.S. would react accordingly.
 Bush's administration said that he had been waiting to recognize Lithuanian independence until the Supreme Soviet of the Soviet Union did so first, but Bush later decided he could not wait any longer.

-Finally, on September 6, 1991 Lithuania's independence was recognized by the State Council of the Soviet Union.
+Finally, on 6 September 1991 Lithuania's independence was recognized by the State Council of the Soviet Union.
 Its recognition of Lithuania's independence was quickly followed by several countries including China, India, and Belarus as well as Turkmenistan and Uzbekistan.

-On September 17, 1991, the United Nations admitted Lithuania as a member.
-On the same day, the United Nations also admitted Estonia, Latvia, Marshall Islands, Micronesia, North Korea, and South Korea as members.
+On 17 September 1991 the United Nations admitted Lithuania as a member.
+On the same day, the United Nations also admitted Estonia, Latvia, Marshall Islands, the Federated States of Micronesia, North Korea, and South Korea as members.

-On March 29, 2004, Lithuania became a member of NATO.
-On May 1, 2004, Lithuania also became a member of the European Union.
-NATO.
+On 29 March 2004 Lithuania became a member of NATO.
+On 1 May 2004 Lithuania also became a member of the European Union.
 The country banned displays of Soviet and Nazi symbols in 2008.